Up

 Both correlation and covariance matrices can be produced using either the equally weighted model, or the EWMA model (as per the RiskMetrics datasets).
 Functions are included to convert correlation matrices to covariance matrices, and vice versa.

-For situations where assets have price histories of different lengths (eg a new fund is to be included in the analysis) then correlations and volatilities can be estimated using the Stambaugh method.
-Instead of the common unsatisfactory approach of truncating price histories to match the asset with the shortest history -- and therefore discarding valuation information -- the full history of all assets is utilized, and the data for assets with shorter histories is "backfilled" by a sophisticated regression/maximum-likelihood technique.
+Price histories which differ in length: For situations where assets have price histories of different lengths (eg a new fund is to be included in the analysis) then correlations and volatilities can be estimated using the Stambaugh method.
+Instead of the common unsatisfactory approach of truncating price histories to match the asset with the shortest history -- and therefore discarding valuable information -- the full history of all assets is utilized, and the data for assets with shorter histories is "backfilled" by a sophisticated regression/maximum-likelihood technique.

 Currency rebasing